 Why would someone want to spy on me?

-It’s a question that is asked a lot especially by people who have been spied on.
+Phone bugging can happen to anyone, from political figures to journalists to normal, everyday folks.
 Maybe you have information that someone else wants.
 If you’re in business it could be details about sales strategies, new product development, and so on.
-It could be to find out details about your private life or it could be related to a court case.
+It could be to find out details about your private life, or it could be related to a court case.

 If you’ve never spied on anyone, the concept of you being spied upon might seem unlikely.
 Other people might feel less hesitant.
 Technology makes spying a lot easier than it ever used to be.
 If your phone has been handled by someone else — for instance, during repairs or for some other reason — a backdoor application could have been installed to piggyback on your GPS service, or spy software could have been installed on your mobile device.